mats-nk/LEDmatrixClock/README.md

 # LED Matrix Clock a.k.a.
 Marquee Scroller (Clock, Weather, and More)

+The main feature for this MAX7219 LED dot matrix is to display time and weather for you.
+The project is based on the ESP8266 MCU and MAX7219 LED driver and featching time via NTP and weather from the Open Weather Map API.

 ## NOTICE
 This fork enhances the Qrome Marquee Scroller version 3.03 from february 2023, that was developed during 2018-2022 period.